 What is greener living?

 For me greener living simply means choosing to live consciously.
 It is about being mindful of everything we do and the impact it has on the planet and other people.
-The best example I can think of is that of a gardener who plants a tree knowing that she will not live long enough to see it mature.
-She invests time and energy to nurture a tree in the hope of a future where it will flourish.
+The best example I can think of is that of a gardener who plants a tree knowing that they will not live long enough to see it mature.
+They invest time and energy to nurture life in the hope of a future where it will flourish.
 It is the absolute opposite of ‘what’s in it for me’.

-There’s so much anxiety about what we as ordinary folk can do to mitigate the climate crisis that it’s easy to freeze and do nothing.
+There’s so much anxiety about what ordinary folk can do to mitigate the climate crisis and it’s easy to freeze or do nothing.
 I’ve decided to make small changes and it’s already given me a sense of purpose and wellbeing.

 My words have been chosen carefully – this is about ‘greener living’ not clean living.
 There is no point in setting ridiculous goals.
-It has to be a diet for life, not just a fad.
-What’s more to be achievable it has to be affordable for everyone, not just the well-off.
+It has to be a blueprint for life, not just a fad.
+What’s more, to be achievable, it has to be affordable for everyone.
 Interestingly, on a global scale, the people with the smallest carbon footprint are also the poorest.
 We in the west are the ones who need to change.